MarcoGarlet/CTF-Writeups/xmas-ctf-2018/Pinkie/Pinkie.md

 %x
 a7825
 ```
-So we could for istance try to write printf GOT entry in order to call system instead of printf but I considered that:
+So we could for instance try to write printf GOT entry in order to call system instead of printf but I considered that:

 * No checks boundary are performed after gets
 * The absence of canary permit to perform ret2libc to system passing `sh` string as argument